RRISTM/stm32h7rs_ospi/readme.md

 ### XSPI Mode

-We will use XSPI1 (currently for OSPI doesn't matter)
+We will utilize the XSPI1 (Extended-SPI interface for connecting with external serial memory devices)

 1. Select XSPI1 configuration for `Bootloader` and for `External loader`